Language Arts Class Descriptions

 Reading Rangers is a supplemental reading class for beginning readers.
 The class is whole language inspired with phonics and decoding games, partner reading, and vocabulary lists for home.
 The group will explore habits of curious readers through the examination of renowned children's picture story books from authors such as Leo Lionni, Robert McCloskey, Eric Carle, AA Milne, Michael Bond, Janell Cannon, Mem Fox, Hans Christian Andersen, Aesop, the Brothers Grimm, and others.
 Other books will also be selected based on the interests and level of the enrolled children.
 The class will discuss characters, setting, sequence of events, and predict outcomes.
 Children may repeat this class each quarter as new books will be introduced each session, and stories will not be repeated.

-Note:: This class is designed for students to enjoy a fun, new dimension of reading with peers and a teacher, but this will not take the place of a comprehensive language arts curriculum and daily reading practice.
+Note: This class is designed for students to enjoy a fun, new dimension of reading with peers and a teacher, but this will not take the place of a comprehensive language arts curriculum and daily reading practice.

-Reading/Skills Readiness; Students should be able to read Level 1 books such as Frog & Toad and Little Bear.
-(In other words, students in this group should have processed beyond Bob-type books.)
+Reading/Skills Readiness: Students should be able to read Level 1 books such as Frog & Toad and Little Bear.
+(In other words, students in this group should have progressed beyond Bob-type books.)
 Students should be able to read the following sight words: all, am, are, at, ate, be, black, brown, but, came, day, did, do, eat, four, get, go, good, have, he, in, into, is, like, must, new, no, now, on, our, out, please, pretty, ran, ride, saw, say, she, so, soon, that, the, there, they, this, to, too, under, want, was, well, went, what, white, who, will, with, yes.

 4 students must enroll in order for this class to be held.
-Price: $190.00
+Price: $161.00

-Quarter 3: Starts on January 14, 2025
+Quarter 3: Starts on January 25, 2026

 Class Time: 10:00 am Duration: 55 min